-Children conceived with the help of Donor Egg IVF are genetically linked to the male partner and the egg donor, but the female partner is the one who becomes pregnant, nourishes the baby throughout the pregnancy, and experiences the childbirth.
+Children conceived with the help of Donor Egg IVF are genetically linked to the male partner and the egg donor, but the female partner is the one who becomes pregnant, nourishes the baby throughout the pregnancy, and experiences childbirth.

 Selecting an Egg Donor

-Once your Donor Egg IVF treatment at Bay IVF is completed (approximately 6-8 weeks into your pregnancy), the pregnancy becomes indistinguishable from a conception through intercourse, and your obstetrical care should be no different than if you conceived without any treatment.
+Once your Donor Egg IVF treatment at Bay IVF is completed (approximately 6-8 weeks into your pregnancy), the pregnancy becomes indistinguishable from conception through intercourse, and your obstetrical care should be no different than if you conceived without any treatment.

 Donor Egg IVF Procedure

+Ovarian stimulation should result in the development of several eggs in each ovary.
 The ultrasound image below shows a stimulated ovary.
 Each of the several follicles (dark circles) contains a microscopic egg.

 Egg Retrieval Procedure

-The egg retrieval procedure is performed at our center.
+The egg retrieval procedure is performed at our Center.
 The procedure only takes a few minutes, and we use very comfortable conscious sedation for analgesia.

-Under ultrasound guidance, the tip of a thin needle is passed through the top of the vagina into the cul-de-sac (a space behind the uterus).
+Under ultrasound guidance, the tip of a thin needle is passed through the top of the vagina into the cul-de-sac (space behind the uterus).
 The ovaries are located near the bottom of the cul-de-sac allowing the tip of the aspirating needle to enter the ovarian follicles and aspirate the follicular fluid from them.
 The fluid is examined under a microscope to identify the eggs.